johnlray/johnlray.github.io/_posts/2017-11-19-coattails.md

     variant: markdown_github
 ---

-Here, I present some data on the question of a possible coattail effect in the 2017 Virginia elections.
+Here, I present some data on the question of a possible reverse coattail effect in the 2017 Virginia elections.
 I devise counterfactual predictions of Northam performance based on HoD district demographics, electoral history, and a combined model including both demographic and political fundamentals.
 I find reason to express some skepticism of reverse coattails: Northam slightly overperformed in districts that had a challenger in 2017 but not in 2013, but overperformed to a higher degree in districts with no Dem Delegate on the ballot.
 This is in general agreement with other work suggesting red suburbs turned against Gillespie, but did so without the aid of a stellar HoD candidate.

 These findings are strongly contrary to my own priors and to my normative hopes for the value of stellar local candidates.
 I include replication data and welcome scrutiny and feedback.